By Greg Roensch

 As the final image of my time in Svalbard, this last sighting left me with a most vivid impression of the nature of life and death at the frozen edge of the world.

-Greg Roensch is the editorial director for a videogame company.
-When not writing for work, he composes quirky pop songs, blogs about this and that, writes books for young adults, and likes to travel.
+Greg Roensch owns and operates a one-man editorial service company, Six String Communications .
+When not writing and editing for work, he writes short stories, composes quirky pop songs, and likes to travel.